01 of 07

 Mumbai Ferry Wharf -- ferry to Rewas Jetty -- Alibaug -- Revdanda -- Kashid -- Murud -- Murud-Janjira.
 This route follows the Alibaug-Revdanda and Revdanda-Murud roads.

-Around 100 kilometers.
-The ferry takes approximately 1 hour and 30 minutes from Mumbai to Rewas.
-Travel time from the jetty at Rewas to Murud-Janjira is close to 3 hours.
+About 100 kilometers (62 miles).
+The ferry takes approximately and hour and a half from Mumbai to Rewas.
+Travel time from the jetty at Rewas to Murud-Janjira is close to two hours.

 Strict security has been implemented at the ferry terminal.
 Motorcycle riders have to complete paperwork and show their driver's license at the police checkpoint at the entry.